nuclex-shared-cpp/Nuclex.Audio.Native/ReadMe.md

 means there is no *current position* and no seeking, the I/O interface is simply asked to provide data from an absolute offset.

-Note how this immediately removes all threading concerns for the interface, the same opened file can be shared by any number of threads.
+This immediately removes all threading concerns from the interface, the same opened file can be shared by any number of threads.
 It also allows for const-correct reading.
-A `shared_ptr<const VirtualFile>` is fully usable because pure readers don't need to alter its state with a `Seek()` method.
+A `shared_ptr<const VirtualFile>` is fully usable because pure readers don't need to alter state with a `Seek()` method.

 The `AudioTrackDecoder` follows the same design principle.